I Feel the Earth Move: Reception

-King's version of "I Feel the Earth Move" peaked at number 1 on the Billboard Hot 100 chart dated June 19, 1971.
+King's version of "I Feel the Earth Move" peaked at number one on the US Billboard Hot 100 chart dated June 19, 1971.
 It remained there for five consecutive weeks.
 It also peaked at number 6 on the UK Singles Chart.

 Given its upbeat nature, Ode Records selected "I Feel the Earth Move" as the A-side to Tapestrys first single.
 It achieved airplay, but then disc jockeys and listeners began to prefer the slower, lamenting B-side "It's Too Late".
 Both sides received airplay for a while, but eventually "It's Too Late" dominated.
 In fact, on the concurrent Cash Box singles chart, which still tracked the progress of both sides of a single separately, "It's Too Late" spent four weeks at number 1 while "I Feel the Earth Move" did not chart at all.
 Regardless, since Billboard had declared the record a double A-side and their chart gradually became seen by many as the "official" singles chart, it is generally listed in books and articles that both "I Feel the Earth Move" and "It's Too Late" reached number 1.

 Together with "It's Too Late", "I Feel the Earth Move" was named by the RIAA as number 213 of 365 Songs of the Century.